jethar/couchbase_model/README.md

 CouchRest Model is only properly tested on CouchDB version 1.0 or newer.

-*WARNING:* As of April 2011 and the release of version 1.1.0, the default model type key is 'type' instead of 'couchrest-type'.
+*WARNING:* As of April 2011 and the release of version 1.1.0, the default model type key is 'type' instead of 'couchbase-type'.
 Simply updating your project will not work unless you migrate your data or set the configuration option in your initializers:

-    CouchRest::Model::Base.configure do |config|
+    CouchBase::Model::Base.configure do |config|
-      config.model_type_key = 'couchrest-type'
+      config.model_type_key = 'couchbase-type'
     end

-This is because CouchRest Model's are not couchrest specific and may be used in any other systems such as Javascript, the model type should reflect this.
+This is because CouchBase Model's are not couchbase specific and may be used in any other systems such as Javascript, the model type should reflect this.
 Also, we're all used to `type` being a reserved word in ActiveRecord.

 ## Install

 ### Gem

-    $ sudo gem install couchrest_model
+    $ sudo gem install couchbase_model

 ### Bundler

 If you're using bundler, define a line similar to the following in your project's Gemfile:

-    gem 'couchrest_model'
+    gem 'couchbase_model'

 ### Configuration

-CouchRest Model is configured to work out the box with no configuration as long as your CouchDB instance is running on the default port (5984) on localhost.
-The default name of the database is either the name of your application as provided by the `Rails.application.class.to_s` call (with /application removed) or just 'couchrest' if none is available.
+CouchBase Model is configured to work out the box with no configuration as long as your CouchDB instance is running on the default port (8091) on localhost.
+The default name of the database is either the name of your application as provided by the `Rails.application.class.to_s` call (with /application removed) or just 'couchbase' if none is available.

-The library will try to detect a configuration file at `config/couchdb.yml` from the Rails root or `Dir.pwd`.
+The library will try to detect a configuration file at `config/couchbase.yml` from the Rails root or `Dir.pwd`.
 Here you can configuration your database connection in a Rails-like way:

     development:
       protocol: 'https'